"I memorialize the memorializers that memorialize African American Women."

-Dr. Alexandria Russell is the Equity, Diversity, & Inclusion Curator at Boston Symphony Orchestra.
-She is a 2023-2024 W.E.B.
+Dr. Alexandria Russell is a non-resident W.E.B.
 Du Bois Research Institute Fellow at Harvard University’s Hutchins Center for African & African American Research.
+She most recently served as the Interim Helaine B. Allen Vice President of Education & External Engagement at the Boston Symphony Orchestra.
 She earned Bachelor’s degrees in Political Science and Secondary Education from the College of Charleston in 2009 and her Ph.D. in History from the University of South Carolina in 2018.

-Her book project, Sites Seen and Unseen: Mapping African American Women’s Public History (University of Illinois Press), examines the evolution of African American women’s public commemorations across the United States from the late nineteenth century to the present.
+Her book project, Black Women Legacies: Public History Sites Seen and Unseen (University of Illinois Press, December 2024), examines the evolution of African American women’s public commemorations across the United States from the late nineteenth century to the present.

 Greetings!